Water Conservation Tips

-- Use this chart from PlantRight to help find native Californian alternatives to invasive plant species.
+- Visit this website from PlantRight to help find native Californian alternatives to invasive plant species.

-- Search for low water-use plants using this database available on the University of California Division of Agriculture and Natural Resources.
+- Search for low water-use plants using this database available on the University of California Division of Agriculture and Natural Resources website.

 - Place a layer of mulch around trees and plants to slow down evaporation.
 Save 20-30 gallons per 1,000 square foot.

 - Add compost or an organic matter to soil as necessary, to improve soil conditions and water retention.

 - When mowing your lawn, set the mower blades to 2-3 inches high.
 Longer grass shades the soil, improving moisture retention, and has more leaf surface to take in sunlight, allowing it to grow thicker and develop a deeper root system.
 This helps grass survive drought, tolerate insect damage and fend off disease.

 - Leave lawn clippings on your grass.
 This cools the ground and holds in moisture.